ethereum/sourcify/docs/architecture.md

 - The `src` directory's most important subdirectories are:
   - `server`
   - `monitor`
-- The `services` directory's most important subdirectories are:
+- The `services` directory's most important subdirectories are (they are also published as separate NPM packages):
   - `verification`
   - `validation`
   - `core` - contains common types and functionalities used by other services